 Understanding the biology behind aging

-There is a time in a woman’s life when she discovers, almost as if by surprise, that she is not as young as she used to be.
+Age can creep up on us, catching us off guard sometimes.
+There comes a time in a woman’s life when she discovers, almost as if by surprise, that she is not as young as she used to be.
 The timing is different for each woman, and the reasons are as unique as she is.

 Our cells are programmed by DNA to manage all of the systems in our body.
 Research shows that a cell’s life cycle depends on a special region of DNA located at the end of our chromosomes called a telomere.
 Telomeres actually protect the genetic information stored within the chromosomes.

-A study in 2008 actually linked shorter telomeres to cardiovascular disease and hypertension, and scientists are exploring telomere length as a marker for aging.
+A 2008 study linked shorter telomeres to cardiovascular disease and hypertension, and scientists are currently exploring telomere length as a marker for aging.
 Another study is underway looking at an enzyme called telomerase, an active and present force within cells which may help chromosomes replenish the DNA sequence that is lost each time the cell divides.

 When we are young, our long telomeres help enrich and protect our systems.
 For example, our heart and blood vessels are resilient, our immune cells fight off infection, our bones mineralize and stay strong, our hair follicles produce healthy hair, and our skin is elastic and supple.
 But as we age, our telomeres change form, and so does our body.